Particular/AwsLoanBrokerShowcase/README.md

 docker-compose up --build
 ```

-The above command will build all projects, build container images for each, deploy them to the local Docker registry, and start them.
+The above command will build all projects, build container images, deploy them to the local Docker registry, and start them.
 The Docker Compose command will also run and configure all the containers needed to capture and visualize OpenTelemetry traces and metrics.

 To run the solution without rebuilding container images from the `src` folder, using a command prompt, execute the following command: